EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 - This is where we add our sparse autoencoder: the sparse auto encoder takes the activations, expands them to lists of many more numbers, and then is able to recreate the same original activations at the other end, to ensure that we predict the same piece of text in the end.
 - After going through the sparse autoencoder, the model should predict exactly the same text as it would have before.

 In the middle part of the sparse auto encoder, we have expanded the possible set of features that the model can express.
-This is baiscally like saying we have given the model a way bigger dictionary to use for storing information.
+This is basically like saying we have given the model a way bigger dictionary to use for storing information.
 This type of algorithm is actually called "dictionary learning" for this reason.
 If our original model was predicting text using lists of two numbers, if we let it use lists of 4 or 12 or 16 numbers, it would have many more options to represent different features.

 But why go through all this trouble?
 Didn't we just make our lives much more difficult by expanding the range of possible features, when we have been trying to nail down their specific meaning this whole time?

 This is where this term sparse comes in.
-When we use sparse in this context, what we mean is "rarely occuring".
+When we use sparse in this context, what we mean is "rarely occurring".
 So when the Anthropic authors say that the model has learned "sparse features" they mean that the model has learned features which do not occur often, and thus do not mix together in a very hard to decipher pile.

 We gave the model larger lists to use to represent features as directions in higher dimensions, but most of those features will be zeroes, and when its not a zero, we can easily connect that non zero value to a specific concept in our text and identify the meaning of our feature.